-Jesus clearly meant it in the spiritual sense, indicating that He could give life to her soul and meet all the needs that she had.
+Note that when Jesus spoke to her about "living water", He obviously meant it in the spiritual sense, indicating that He could give life to her soul and meet all the needs that she had.
 Like the Jews at the first cleansing of the Temple in Jerusalem and Nicodemus at the midnight meeting, she took Jesus literally, though He was speaking figuratively.

-It is hardly likely that she understood much about spiritual reality and was resisting the truth, but her puzzlement made her ask Jesus what He meant by 'running water' or 'living water'; for He had nothing to draw water with anyway.
+She was puzzled for He had nothing to draw water with anyway.
 Her question pointed out that Jesus had nothing with which to draw water and the well was deep.
 Where then could He get this 'living water' or 'running water'?
 She might have realized that something was unusual about Jesus, for her second question attacked that issue.
 Was He saying that He was somebody special and powerful, greater than Jacob the great founder of the Jewish faith, whom Samaritans claimed to be the founder of their faith also?
-After all, they had a foundation and believed in the five books of Moses.
+They had a foundation and believed in the five books of Moses.